Graph Generation Powered with LLMs for Boosting Multivariate Time-Series Representation Learning: Methodology

-The knowledge-link graph, derived from LLMs trained on extensive data and containing vast general knowledge, is more stable and enriched with semantic knowledge compared to graphs derived solely from MTS signals.
-Hence, it is useful to transfer the semantic knowledge embedded within the knowledge-link graph into the MTS-derived graph.
-To do so, we propose a graph alignment module, aiming to align the MTS-derived graph with the knowledge-link graph for improved graph quality.
-This alignment is facilitated through node and edge alignment, ensuring that the nodes and edges of the MTS-derived graph are aligned with the knowledge-link graph, as shown in Fig. \ref{fig:graph_align}.
+The knowledge-link graph, enriched with extensive universal knowledge extracted from LLMs, serves as a powerful tool to enhance MTS graph quality by mitigating biases arising from small training datasets.
+To transfer the universal knowledge from the knowledge-link graph to the MTS graph, we propose a graph alignment module, which includes node and edge alignment to achieve comprehensive knowledge transfer, as shown in Fig. \ref{fig:overall}.

-\textbf{Node Alignment:} The node features of the knowledge-link graph originate from two sources: sensor-level and label-level prompts, offering semantic knowledge of sensors and categories, respectively.
-While directly utilizing the whole node features for alignment is simple and intuitive, it may pose challenges in achieving a balanced transfer of sensor-level and label-level semantic knowledge.
+\textbf{Node Alignment:} The nodes' semantic features of the knowledge-link graph originate from two sources: sensor-level and label-level prompts, offering universal knowledge of sensors and categories, respectively.
+While directly aligning the entire features of each node between two graphs is straightforward, it may pose challenges in achieving a balanced transfer of sensor-level and label-level knowledge.
 To address this, we propose to separate node alignment into sensor-level and label-level alignment.
-This approach allows us to achieve a better balance between two levels and ensure effective transfer of the node semantic knowledge within our knowledge-link graph.
+This approach allows for a better balance between the two levels, ensuring the effective transfer of universal knowledge within the knowledge-link graph.

 Sensor-level alignment is achieved within each MTS sample.
-We expect to align corresponding sensors across two branches, distinguishing them from other sensors.
-This alignment ensures that the features derived from sensor signals are aligned with the sensor's semantic knowledge.
-To achieve this, we follow the principles of contrastive learning \cite{wang2023graph}, employing the InfoNCE loss, as shown in Eq. (\ref{eq:nodects}), to formulate the sensor-level alignment. $\hat{\mathcal{V}}_i$ represents the set of nodes excluding node $i$. $f_{sim}(\cdot|\cdot)$ is to measure similarity, implemented by the dot product, and $\tau$ is a temperature parameter.
+We expect to align corresponding sensors across two graphs, distinguishing them from other sensors.
+This alignment ensures that features of each sensor learned from data can be precisely matched with the sensor's universal knowledge.
+To achieve this, we employ the InfoNCE loss of contrastive learning \cite{radford2021learning} for the sensor-level alignment.
+The sensor-level alignment, defined in Eq. (\ref{eq:nodects}), is first conducted within each sequential graph, and the contrastive loss is then aggregated across all sequential graphs.
+In this formulation, $z_{t,i}^S$ and $z_{t,i}^p$ represent the features from MTS data and the sensor-level knowledge, respectively, for sensor $i$ from the $t$-th graph. $\hat{\mathcal{V}}_{t,i}$ represents the set of nodes excluding node $i$ for the $t$-th graph, $f_{sim}(\cdot,\cdot)$ measures similarity implemented by the dot product, and $\tau$ is a temperature parameter.